mshimizu-kx/docs/docs/interfaces/protobuf/reference.md

 ### .protobufkdb.loadMessage

-_Parse a proto-serialized stream from a specified file to a protobuf message and convert this into a corresponding kdb+ object._
+_Parse a proto-serialized stream from a specified file to a Protobuf message and convert this into a corresponding kdb+ object._

 Syntax: `.protobufkdb.loadMessage[message_type;file_name]`